toebeann/Sprintaholic/README.md

 > Some default config entries will only be generated once you have loaded into a save.

 > [!NOTE]
-> If you have a preset enabled in [Vortex](https://www.nexusmods.com/about/vortex/), any modifications you make to the config file will be saved to the preset in Vortex.
+> If you have a config preset enabled in [Vortex](https://www.nexusmods.com/about/vortex/), any modifications you make to the config file will be saved to the preset in Vortex.
 To reset the config file back to the preset, right click the preset in the Vortex mods tab and click `Reinstall` > `Continue`.

 ### Controls